jrief/django-websocket-redis/docs/usage.rst

 Subscribe to User Notification
 ------------------------------
-A websocket initialized with the URL ``ws://www.example.com/ws/foobar?subscribe-user``, will be notified if that connection belongs to a logged in user and someone publishes a message on for that user, using the ``RedisPublisher``.
+A Websocket initialized with the URL ``ws://www.example.com/ws/foobar?subscribe-user``, will be notified if that connection belongs to a logged in user and someone publishes a message on for that user, using the ``RedisPublisher``.